 My Friend’s House, in keeping with its Vision, Mission and Values is committed to using an intersectional feminist framework to inform and guide all aspects of the agency’s operations and service delivery.

 Gender-based violence is understood as a continuum that includes, but is not necessarily limited to verbal, emotional, psychological, physical and sexual abuse.
 The experience of abuse is unique to every woman.
-Every woman has the right to be in control of her own life as well as the right to determine the services and resources she needs.
-Our responsibility as an organization is to ensure our service delivery model sees and acknowledges the whole woman and to understand how structures of power and systems may affect her depending on where she is located.
+Our intention as an organization is to ensure our service delivery model sees and acknowledges the whole woman and to understand how structures of power and systems may affect her depending on where she is located.
 It is also our responsibility to understand how individual women may experience the programs and services at My Friend’s House and to work to address any barriers individual women may face.
+Every woman has the right to be in control of her own life as well as the right to determine the services

 Furthermore, in acknowledging My Friend’s House position and influence within the community, it is committed to groups whose rights, freedoms and access to resources and social power is infringed upon.
 This is done through:

 We are seeking individuals, preferably with previous non-profit Board experience, who are comfortable with oversight governance as distinct from a management role.
 We are looking for individuals who understand the nature, complexity and needs of a non-profit social service and the needs of our clients.
 We are seeking individuals with diverse life experiences and an interest in giving back to their communities.
-As that experienced leader, our Board will benefit from the addition of your particular competence in one or more of the following areas:
+Our skill-based Board looks for leadership level experience in one or more of the following areas:

 Board members are uniquely poised to spread the news about My Friend’s House, our mission, planned events and case for support.
-Each member has a strong personal and business network, and you are asked to champion My Friend’s House among your networks.
+Each member has strong personal and business networks, and you are asked to champion My Friend’s House among your networks.

 Board members are asked to contribute financially to My Friend’s House as a show of commitment and support.
-The level of donations is determined by the Board member based on their ability.
+The level of donation is determined solely by the Board member based on their ability.

 Not all contributions are monetary.
 Board members with specific skills sets ranging from accounting to marketing and graphic design can provide invaluable assistance and advice in their key areas.
 Board members that can join committees, work with staff and give broad guidance can allow My Friend’s House to benefit from Board expertise.